Can Do Carluke Team Aims to Reclaim Historic Local Windmill

 The aim is to create final, fully fledged projects – supported where required by community fund raising efforts, public funding, and crowd funding and/or community shares – that can be taken to external financiers or local authority planners to stand the best possible chance of being approved.

-How can Holyrood Partnership help you?
+How can Holyrood PR help you?

 For more information contact us on 0131 561 2244 or fill in the simple contact us form below and we will get back to you.